onzfonz/comp227/src/content/6/en/part6b.md

 }
 ```

-We are mutating <em>state</em> argument's array by calling the <em>push</em> method instead of returning a new instance of the array.
+We are mutating `state` argument's array by calling the `push` method instead of returning a new instance of the array.
 What's this all about?

-Redux Toolkit utilizes the [Immer](https://immerjs.github.io/immer/) library with reducers created by <em>createSlice</em> function, which makes it possible to mutate the <em>state</em> argument inside the reducer.
+Redux Toolkit utilizes the [Immer](https://immerjs.github.io/immer/) library with reducers created by `createSlice` function, which makes it possible to mutate the `state` argument inside the reducer.
 Immer uses the mutated state to produce a new, immutable state and thus the state changes remain immutable.
-Note that <em>state</em> can be changed without "mutating" it, as we have done with the <em>toggleImportanceOf</em> action.
+Note that `state` can be changed without "mutating" it, as we have done with the `toggleImportanceOf` action.
-In this case, the function <i>returns</i> the new state.
+In this case, the function ***returns*** the new state.
 Nevertheless mutating the state will often come in handy especially when a complex state needs to be updated.

-The <em>createSlice</em> function returns an object containing the reducer as well as the action creators defined by the <em>reducers</em> parameter.
+The `createSlice` function returns an object containing the reducer as well as the action creators defined by the `reducers` parameter.
-The reducer can be accessed by the <em>noteSlice.reducer</em> property, whereas the action creators by the <em>noteSlice.actions</em> property.
+The reducer can be accessed by the `noteSlice.reducer` property, whereas the action creators by the `noteSlice.actions` property.
 We can produce the file's exports in the following way:

 ```js